Yinkun-Tang/Startup-Project/README.md

 2. Under the root directory, run ```uvicorn backend.fast_api.main:app --reload``` to start the backend server
 3. Under the directory ```./frontend``` run command ```npm run dev``` to start the frontend interface

+or

+1. Before any operation, run ```data_preprocessing.py``` under the directory ```./backend```
+2. Under the root directory, run ```./start.sh``` to perform local environment cleaning, dependencies installation, and start both backend server and frontend interface.
+If the frontend fails to open automatically, please click the address presented in the terminal to enter the interface.

 ## Usage - Methodologies Evaluation and Experiment

 1. Before any operation, run ```data_preprocessing.py``` and ```evaluation_data_preprocessing.py``` under the directory ```./backend```